Crosstons/solkey.fi/README.md

 # Solkey.fi
+Finalist at Encode × Solana Hackathon'23(Previously known as Clusters)

 A DeFi Platform for Solana that does the Token Aggregation, Cluster Marketplace, Offering Flash Loans & NFT insurance at a single place.